Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 2. Send the Job Id/Job Link - It's not the responsibility of a Software Engineer to find the right job for you.
 Please don't expect them to search a relevant job for your profile.
 3. Don't forget to attach your Resume
 4. Don't text XYZ company employees for referral in ABC company 😬
-5. Be respectful and polite. - Respect the time of the other person.
+5. Be respectful and polite. - Respect the time of the other person.\
+So, The deal is - Not all employees are active on Linkedin and those who are active again might be getting hundreds of messages from so many people.
+So, you gotta catch their attention with your message and skills :p